filipalacerda/filtered-table/README.md

 #### `value` field of the search

 1. I assumed the `[property value]` field to be render must match the property type.
-2. This means if the property type is a number, the input will have a type number.
+2. In the begining, as you can see from commit history, I created an input with type `number` for this case
-3. For the `in` search, this means the user won't be able to type more than one number
+3. However, for the `in` filter, this meant the user wouldn't be able to type more than one number
+4. So I decided to implement a `text` input instead.

+#### Filtered results

+1. For some `operators` type, I check that a `value` is provided before perfoming the search action.
+2. The reason behind this, is to allow the user to still see all the products before starting to type a value.

 ## Code Strucutre